beckym223/manual_work/E6_long_edited.md

 itly assumes no change in the productivity of computer programmers, even with growing in- vestment in hardware and software to support the creation of new software.
-Custom software  17 Brent R. Moulton (2000) describes the eleventh com- prehensive revision of NIPA and the 1999 update.
+Custom software

 ### ---Economics-2001-0-10.txt---
 prices are a weighted average of prepackaged